 Our project focuses on publicly searchable databases.
 If you are looking for underlying data, you might try the state data registry maintained at data.gov.
 It is far from comprehensive but interesting to look through.

 Another parallel project of note is the State Blue Books and Encyclopedias project.
 The State Agency Databases Project and the State Blue Books Project are done on behalf of the State and Local Documents Task Force of the ALA Government Documents Roundtable.
-General questions about either project may be directed to Susanne Caro, or Nia Rodgers project coordinators.
+General questions about either project may be directed to Nia Rodgers project coordinator.